-You can add any number of views for a single form.
-To add a new view,
+You can add any number of Reports for a single form.
+To add a new report,

-Zoho Creator supports the following view creation formats.
-You can display your form data as a List, summary, Excel sheet, calender, chart or HTML page.
+- Zoho Creator supports the following report formats.
+You can display your form data as a List, Calendar, Summary, Grid, Pivot Table and Pivot Chart.

-Select the View type, specify the view name, select the form based on which the view is created and the access permissions to be provided for this view.
+- Specify the Report name, Select the Report type, select the Form based on which the report is created and set the criteria.

-The data entered in the form will be displayed in the View.
+- The data entered in the Form will be displayed in the Report.
 To view the data submitted, click on Access this application button.

 Set criteria and filters

-Set Criteria: Configure a view to display records that match a specific criteria.
-For example, in the screen-shot given below we have configured the Sales view with criteria to display the sales for the last 7 days for Product A. You can also set complex criteria with AND/OR operators or a combination of both, from the GUI using the Advanced option or using Deluge Script.
+- Set Criteria: Configure a report to display records that match a specific criteria.
+For example, in the screen-shot given below we have configured the Sales view with criteria to display the sales revenue that crosses $3000.
+You can also set complex criteria with AND/OR operators or a combination of both, from the GUI using the Add Group option or using Deluge Script.

 Change Field order